puppetlabs/relay-docs/docs/reference/relay-workflows.md

 - deploy_test_cluster
 ```

+### input

+(array of strings) If the container is configured to accept it, you can use the `input` map to provide a list of commands that Relay passes to the entrypoint.

+### inputFile

+(string) If the container is configured to accept it, you can use the `inputFile` attribute to supply a URL to a file which Relay will download and provide as input to the entrypoint.
+The URL must be accessible to the public internet.

 ## Triggers

 Triggers map incoming events to workflows.
 The `triggers` key contains an array of individual triggers, any of which can cause the workflow to run.
 Each trigger must have `name` and `source` keys, and may optionally have `binding` and `when` keys.